 It is an Arabic phrase meaning Blessed Ramadan! and is spoken by Muslims throughout their month-long period of fasting during daylight hours.
-Like much of Islam, its observance is based on lunar activity, and thus is a season which migrates through the calendar from year to year.
-For 2017, here in the US, Ramadan begins the evening of Fri., May 26 and is observed through the evening of Sat., June 24.
+Like much of Islam, its observance is based on lunar activity and thus floats through the calendar from year to year.
+(It takes about 33 Islamic years for Ramadan to return to the same place on the Gregorian calendar.)
+For 2019, here in the US, Ramadan begins the after sundown on Sunday, May 5, and is observed through the evening of Tuesday, June 4.

-The phenomenon now touted as ‘Ramadan Rage’ increases the volatility of the situation in many places, especially when the holiday falls during hotter months, as it does this year.
-In some Pakistani villages, daily temperatures have soared above 100° by mid-May this year; the weeks ahead may get worse.
-Dehydration can become a serious threat.
-In other countries, Ramadan Rage can be measured by police reports.
+The phenomenon now touted as Ramadan Rage increases the volatility of the situation in many places, especially when the holiday falls during hot months, as it does this year.
+A weather station in the city of Nawabshah, Pakistan, already registered temperatures above 122 degrees Fahrenheit in the weeks just prior to Ramadan (April 2019); the weeks ahead may get worse.
+Dehydration is also a serious threat.
+In other countries, Ramadan Rage is measured by police reports.
 Incidents of petty theft in Algeria spiked 220% during recent a Ramadan season, and assaults jumped by 320%.
 Child traffickers in Yemen, taking advantage of the plight of poor families who want to spend more on food during Ramadan, offer to buy children outright from their parents.
 It’s one less mouth to feed, they tell the parents, and provides added income.

-Toward the end of Ramadan, Muslims observe what they call The Night of Power, commemorating the time when Mohammed first recited verses which now comprise the Qur’an.
-On The Night of Power, instead of merely saying rote prayers, Muslims pour out their hearts with personal yearning.
-For caring Christians, this is also a fantastic time to pour out intercession for these souls, as many Muslims are receptive to learn how to connect with God at this time.
-Ask God to remove the scales from the eyes of their hearts, and that they would be drawn to faith in Jesus Christ.
+Despite the potential for social turmoil during Ramadan, God continues to draw Muslims to Himself through faith in Jesus Christ (John 12:32).
+Toward the end of Ramadan, Muslims observe what they call The Night of Power, commemorating Mohammed’s reception of verses comprising the Qur’an.
+On this night, instead of merely saying rote prayers, Muslims pour out their hearts with personal yearning.
+This 2019 Ramadan season, in the US, the Night of Power falls on May 31 and is considered the most appropriate time of the entire year to plead for salvation and blessings.
+For caring Christians, this is also a fantastic time to pour out intercession for these souls: Ask God to remove the scales from the eyes of their hearts, and that they would be drawn to faith in Jesus Christ.
 Pray that the Lord of the Harvest will give courage to mature indigenous Christians, like FMI-supported church planters and evangelists, to intersect with seekers at this time to share the truth of the gospel with them.